-The EPA considers the relevant Australian standards, best practice guidelines, industry guidelines and EPA policy and guidelines when assessing a licence holder's compliance with these overarching operating conditions.
+The EPA considers the relevant Australian standards, best-practice guidelines, industry guidelines and EPA policy and guidelines when assessing a licence holder's compliance with these overarching operating conditions.

-4.3 Monitoring and limit conditions
+4.3.
+Monitoring and limit conditions

-In addition to attaching operating conditions, the POEO Act requires industry to comply with any emission standards to protect against adverse impacts on the receiving environment and human health.
-Monitoring must be undertaken by licensees to understand and to demonstrate compliance with the POEO Act and the associated regulations.
+The POEO Act requires industry to comply with any emission standards designed to protect against adverse impacts on the receiving environment and human health.
+Monitoring allows both the EPA to understand whether the licensee has complied with the POEO Act and the associated regulations, and the licensee to understand and demonstrate compliance with the requirements.

-In some instances the EPA may attach performance based conditions such as concentration and volume limits to a licence.
-Pollutant limits set as a licence condition are derived on the basis of applicable environmental goals for the receiving environment.
-Where these limits have been set it may also be necessary for the EPA to require representative monitoring in the licence to determine compliance with the pollutant limits.
+In some instances the EPA may attach performance-based conditions, such as concentration and volume limits, to a licence.
+Pollutant limits are based on applicable environmental goals for the receiving environment.
+Where limits have been set, it may also be necessary for the EPA to put conditions on the licence requiring representative monitoring, to determine compliance with the pollutant limits.

 The EPA does not use licensing to regulate every potential pollutant that could be contained in a discharge from an activity.
 This is because some pollutants are present at such low levels in a discharge that they are highly unlikely to pose a reasonable risk of harm to human health or the environment.
-Also some activities are conducted by licensees in such a way that discharges to the environment are avoided - such as where an intensive agricultural activity uses an engineered runoff retention basin.
+Also, some activities are conducted by licensees in such a way that discharges to the environment are avoided (such as where an intensive agricultural activity uses an engineered run-off retention basin).

-4.4 Environmental risk, environmental sensitivity and operational complexity
+4.4.
+Environmental risk, environmental sensitivity and operational complexity

-Where a higher risk is posed to the environment from an activity the EPA may address this by varying the licence and attaching new or revised licence conditions which are more prescriptive, specific and complex.
+Where an activity poses a higher risk to the environment, the EPA may address this by varying the licence and attaching new or revised licence conditions that are more prescriptive, specific and complex.
 The EPA may require the licence holder to: